ZumitoTeam/zumito-bot/README.md

 ### Coding
 If you can code you can do almost everithing you want, just sumbit a pull request and we will review as fast as we can.
 If you want to contribute coding but you don't know what, you can check the [projects tab](https://github.com/fernandomema/Zumito/projects).
 There is a lot of things to implement or fix.
 Feel free to open te task issue, assign to you and/or [ask for more details](https://github.com/fernandomema/Zumito/discussions/new) on that task.

+# Workflow
+There is a little summary of how we work.

+## New command
+### Arrival
+First, a command comes from an issue or a project task.
+If the description does not come with an example output (embeds, designs, etc), the task will be moved to "`pendind definition`" status on our project board.

+### Definition
+Durint this stage, we will recolect the needed info for start developing the command (embeds design/structure, required assets, etc) and define the posible inputs and outputs of that command. and then the task will be moved to "`backlog status`"

+### Task selection
+Each time we complete the tasks unde the "`current iteration`" status, we select the following tasks that we will work on.
+It is similar to an agile sprint, but since we work as a hobby there is no ETA for each sprint/iteration.

+### Development
+Each time we start working on a command, We assign ourselves to the issue and a bot will automatically create a branch for that issue.
+We work on it until development is done.
+Then we will create an `pull request` using the `new_command.md` template, filling the use case test with all posible inputs and outputs to verify all of them are working properly.
+Finally before merge it into main branch at least one member of the repo will review and approve the request to ensure the pull request will not break the bot.